vishaljavare4/DOM/README.md

-# Consistent UI Project
+# DOM project 1

 This project ensures consistent UI elements across all steps.
 It manipulates a target div element to achieve visual consistency.

 ## Viewing the Hosted Version

-You can view the hosted version of this project [here](https://your-hosted-link.com).
+You can view the hosted version of this project [here](https://vishaljavare4.github.io/DOM/).

 To view the project locally:
 1. Clone this repository to your local machine.